oikos-cash/oikos-docs-bsc/content/contracts/Oikos.md

 ### `collateral`

-Returns the total SNX owned by the given account, locked and unlocked, escrowed and unescrowed.
-This is the quantity of SNX synths can be issued against.
+Returns the total OKS owned by the given account, locked and unlocked, escrowed and unescrowed.
+This is the quantity of OKS synths can be issued against.

 This is computed as the sum of [`Oikos.balanceOf(account)`](TokenState.md#balanceof), [`SynthetixEscrow.balanceOf(account)`](SynthetixEscrow.md#balanceof), and [`RewardEscrow.balanceOf(account)`](RewardEscrow.md#balanceof); so an account may issue synths against both its active balance and its unclaimed escrow funds.